EloisaElias/Elo_portfolio/README.md

 I’m passionate about using data science, programming, and statistical analysis to solve Big Data challenges and deliver valuable business insights.

-I've been working on these programs in a daily basis for my personal reference.
+I've been working on these programs for my personal reference and just for fun!.
 I hope you will enjoy them as much I did during the process of building on them.
 My favorites ones so far are 32 & 33
 ..for my amusement, practice and better comprehension

 LinkedIn portfolio at: